jromang/picochess/docs/usage.rst

 Choosing skill level
 --------------------
-Put the extra **black** queen on your DGT board to select skill level.
-Putting it on square A6 will select level 0 (easiest), while B6 selects level 1, C6 selects level 2, etc. If no skill level is selected, PicoChess uses level 20 (the highest level) by default.
-Level 20 can also be selected by placing the extra black queen on square E4.
+Put the extra **black** queen on the 6th rank of your DGT board to select skill level.
+The skill range the current engine supports is devided by 8 meaning a6 (easiest level) towards h6 (strongest level).
+Some engines support not levels but ELO values other even have personalities.
+If no skill level is selected, PicoChess uses the highest level if nothing choosen before or your last set level by default.
 (Remove the extra white queen if it is still on the board).
 Please notice that not all chess engines support levels.

+In case of "stockfish" engine:
 * Level  0 estimates about 1100 Elo (Absolute beginner)
 * Level 10 estimates about 1750 Elo (Mediate club player )
 * Level 20 estimates about 2570 Elo (Advanced tournament player)

-Another way to choose the skill level is by entering the "Level" menu with the clock buttons.
+Another way to choose the skill level is by entering the "engine" menu with the clock buttons.
 Detailed explanation is below.

 Choosing opening books
 ----------------------